Paul Révoil

 Amédée Marie Joseph Paul Révoil (3 May 1856 – 28 April 1914) was a French diplomat and administrator who represented France in Morocco (1896–1901), was Governor General of Algeria (1901–1903) and was French ambassador to Switzerland (1906) and Spain (1907–09).
 He is known for his role in moving towards a peaceful extension of French influence in Morocco.

 Early years (1856–95)

 Amédée Marie Joseph Paul Révoil was born on 3 May 1856 in Nîmes, Gard.

 His parents were Henri Antoine Révoil (1822–1900), Chief Architect in the Monuments Historiques, and Louise Henriette Anaïs Baragnon (1829–1870).

-He studied law and published his thesis for a license, De l'Usufruit, in Paris on 30 May 1877.
+He studied law and linguisa and published his thesis for a license, De l'Usufruit, in Paris on 30 May 1877.

 He was a member of the Conférence Molé-Tocqueville, where on 13 March 1877 his proposal to limit the Legion of Honour decoration to military services was examined.

 Paul Révoil was Chief of Staff of Jules Develle at the Ministry of Agriculture from 1890 to 1893 before following Deville to the Ministry of Foreign Affairs, again as Chief of Staff.

 On 30 October 1893 he was appointed Deputy Director of Commercial Affairs at the Consulates department.

 He was promoted to Directeur du cabinet on 12 January 1895.